top of page

 Tips to Prepare a Sirloin Roast for Tender Flavorful Results

-It seems not every butcher or market carries the same cuts of beef so if you are unable to find a top sirloin roast other options that work well include, an eye of round roast or a sirloin tip roast.
-These are all flavorful lean cuts of beef that share one thing in common, cooking them at a low temperature yields the best results.
+It seems that not every butcher or market carries the same cuts of beef, so if you are unable to find a top sirloin roast, other options that work well include an eye of round roast or a sirloin tip roast.
+These are all flavorful, lean cuts of beef that share one thing in common: cooking them at a low temperature yields the best results.

-Season The Meat Few Hours In Advance Is Another Important Tip
+Season The Meat a Few Hours In Advance Is Another Important Tip

-There are numerous choices for dry rubs available these days which makes it easy to season a roast with the flavors you prefer.
-Rubbing a dry rub into the meat a few hours up to a day in advance will definitely add to the flavor of the meat but go carefully when adding salt as some rubs are high in added salt.
+There are numerous dry rub choices available these days, which makes it easy to season a roast with the flavors you prefer.
+Rubbing a dry rub into the meat a few hours up to a day in advance will definitely add to the flavor of the meat, but go carefully when adding salt, as some rubs are high in added salt.

-Because this roast cooks at a low temperature I like to use a combination of fresh herbs and minced garlic mixed with olive oil.
-Since there is no high heat cooking phase the herb crust doesn’t burn and the flavors just dissolve into the meat.
-The olive oil adds another dimension of flavor and a little added good fat.
+Because this roast cooks at a low temperature, I like to use a combination of fresh herbs, minced garlic, and olive oil.
+Since there is no high-heat cooking phase, the herb crust doesn’t burn, and the flavors just dissolve into the meat.
+The olive oil adds another dimension of flavor and a little good fat.

 Why Convection is Best for a Juicy Evenly Cooked Beef Roast

-To help retain the natural juices in meat it’s important to cook the roast on a rack in a shallow pan.
-Placing the meat on a rack prevents the heat of the pan from leeching moisture from the meat and allows the heated Convection air to circulate evenly around the oven cooking the meat from the edge to the center.
+To help retain the natural juices in meat, it’s important to cook the roast on a rack in a shallow pan.
+Placing the meat on a rack prevents the pan's heat from leeching moisture from the meat and allows the heated Convection air to circulate evenly around the oven, cooking the meat from the edge to the center.

 Meat cooks better when placed on a rack